Alfresco/docs-alfresco/ags/latest/using/gs/easy-access-records.md

     >**Note:** You can't declare a version as a record if your permission level for the site is Consumer, or if the file is locked, or synced with an Alfresco in the Cloud site.

-You can find these records in the Unfiled Records folder in the File Plan explorer panel.
-New records display in the File Plan as incomplete records.
+You can find these records in the {% include tooltip.html word="unfiledrecords" text="Unfiled Records" %} folder in the File Plan explorer panel.
+New records display in the
+File Plan as incomplete records.
 Any required metadata needs to be added before the records can be set to complete.

 >**Note:** A file that has had versions declared as records can be deleted.
 The records remain in the File Plan.